elitmus/opencv-cookbook/README.md

 Description
 ===========

-chef cookbook to install OpenCV from source.
+Chef cookbook to install OpenCV from source.

+The OpenCV PPA is lagging behind and is incompatible with ruby-opencv gem.
+Hence I wrote this cookbook so that we can install OpenCV using source.
+After this

+      gem install ruby-opencv -v '0.0.10'

+will run smoothly

 Requirements
 ============